ProprioCS/Provia.Documents/Service Tickets.md

 **The first thing to do is select a new Date for the Event(s) – this is required:**

-Once you have a new date, you can also select the Schedule Type and/or Specific Time – these are optional, if you don’t enter anything they will retain their original values.
+Once you have a new date, you can also select the Schedule Type and/or Specific Time – these are optional, if you don't enter anything they will retain their original values.
 If the dropdown is set to Specific Time, the Time field becomes required, otherwise it is disabled.

 If any of your selected Events have multiple days, they will be scheduled for after the date you pick, using the same day difference they had before.
 You can override this by clicking to avoid Saturdays/Sundays/Holidays.
 These options only appear if the Event has multiple days.
 (NOTE: Holidays are yet to be implemented)

 You also have options about whether to put the rescheduled Events in Groups.